OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Method

-\subsection{Controllable data synthesis}
+\subsection{Controllable Data Synthesis}

-A key challenge in training reliable reward models for long-form text evaluation lies in the lack of suitable training data.
-Compared to short-form tasks, knowledge-intensive long-form responses are more difficult to collect due to their high information density and annotation cost.
-To address this bottleneck, we propose a straightforward and controllable data synthesis framework that scales the construction of high-quality pairwise training instances for \ours.
-Specifically, the core idea of our framework is to generate preference pairs by prompting the same LLM to produce responses to the same query under different input conditions.
+A key challenge in training reliable RMs for long-form text evaluation lies in the lack of suitable training data.
+Compared to short-form tasks, knowledge-intensive long-form responses are more difficult to collect due to their high information density and the associated annotation costs.
+To address this bottleneck, we propose \textsc{OpenRM-Lib}, a straightforward and controllable data synthesis framework that scales the construction of high-quality pairwise training instances for \ours.
+Specifically, the core idea is to generate preference pairs by prompting the same LLM to produce responses to the same query under different input conditions.
 By controlling the availability of supporting information, such as including or excluding the reference document, we induce a clear and consistent quality gap between the resulting responses.
-This strategy eliminates the need for manual annotation while ensuring that the resulting preference pairs are both diverse and reliable, making them well-suited for training reward models in knowledge-intensive long-form evaluation settings.
+This strategy eliminates the need for manual annotation while ensuring that the resulting preference pairs are both diverse and reliable, making them well-suited for training RMs in knowledge-intensive long-form evaluation settings.

-\paragraph{Target-aware Query Generation.} We begin by sampling a set of domain-specific documents (e.g., Wikipedia passages, arXiv papers, or travel guides) and use them as context to prompt a strong LLM to generate a \textit{target-aware query} for these documents.
+\header{Target-aware Query Generation} We begin by sampling a set of domain-specific documents (\textit{e.g.,} Wikipedia passages or arXiv papers) and use them as context to prompt a strong LLM to formulate a \textit{target-aware query} from these documents.
 This approach ensures that the generated queries are closely grounded in the source content and can be meaningfully answered with access to the corresponding document.
-As a result, the synthesized queries are inherently knowledge-intensive and require external evidence for accurate answering, providing a solid foundation for constructing high-quality training data for long-form reward modeling.
-It is worth noting that a single query may be associated with multiple relevant documents, which allows for the generation of queries with varying difficulty levels and promotes data diversity.
+It is worth noting that a simple question may be associated with multiple relevant documents.
+As a result, the synthesized queries are inherently knowledge-intensive and require external evidence for fact checking, providing a solid foundation for constructing high-quality training data for the proposed \ours.